 Meet Your Major

-Designed to meet growing demand for baccalaureate-prepared nurses, Merrimack is pleased to introduce the Bachelor of Science in Nursing degree program.
+Designed to meet the growing demand for baccalaureate-prepared nurses, Merrimack is pleased to introduce the Bachelor of Science in Nursing degree program.

 Our program is developed on evidence-based nursing practices and combines theoretical and clinical coursework.
 Our rigorous curriculum provides a strong foundation of nursing knowledge to help you become a safe, compassionate caregiver and future nurse leader.